A Hamiltonian Approach to Barrier Option Pricing Under Vasicek Model: Introduction

 In this paper, we assume that the interest rate $r$ obeys the Vasicek model~\cite{Vasicek}.
-Using $\Delta$-arbitrage strategy, the partial differential equation (PDE) of option price $V(S,r,t)$ could be derived, which could be rewirtten into a Schr{\"o}dinger-type equation.
-Using path integral method, the pricing kernel could be written out by the Hamiltonian of the option system~\cite{Baaquie,Chen}.
-The pricing kernel represents all the information for option price evolution, which is in correspondence to the propagator in quantum theory.
-If we can derive the expression of the pricing kernel, the expression of option pricing could also be derived.
+Using $\Delta$-arbitrage strategy, the partial differential equation (PDE) of option price $V(S,r,0)$ could be derived, which could be rewirtten into a Schr{\"o}dinger-type equation.
+The Hamiltonian of the option system determines the expression of the pricing kernel which could be derived by a quantum mechanical approach~\cite{Baaquie,Chen}.
+The pricing kernel carries all the information on option price evolution, which is in correspondence to the propagator in quantum theory.
+Options with floating barriers give investors more flexibilities.
+With the barriers moving, the opportunities for an option to touch the barriers would change, and the option price increases or decreases correspondingly.
+We would take up-and-out call options for instance to illustrate the effect of floating barriers and give the closed-form formula of the option price.

 Our work is organized as follows.
-In Section 2, we will review the derivation of the option price PDE under Vasicek model.
-In Section 3, we will derive the integral expressions for the barrier option price by path integral method.
-In Section 4, we will derive the integral expressions for the double barrier option price by path integral method.
-Numerical results for option price as a function of underlying asset price will be discussed in Section 5.
+In Section 2, we will derive the integral expressions for the barrier option price under the Vasicek model by a Hamiltonian approach.
+In Section 3, we will derive the integral expressions for the double barrier option price.
+In Section 4, We will generalize the results in Section 2 and Section 3 into the case of an option with floating barriers.
+Numerical results will be discussed in Section 5.
 We summarize our main results in Section 6.